daytonn/underwear/README.md

 The entire Underscore,js library has been translated to extended prototypes.
 There are a few custom prototypes, and a handful of utility functions to provide an object oriented API for underscore methods.

+All the original QUnit tests have been translated to Jasmine specs and are passing ;)

 [Source Documentation](http://daytonn.github.com/underwear/docs/underwear.html)

 ##Extended prototypes: